nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

      sigma^2 estimated as 0.9657:  log likelihood=-1400
      AIC=2808.01   AICc=2808.05   BIC=2827.64
 ````
 HA! ... an ARMA(2,1) ??
-BUT, if you KNOW what you are doing, you realize the model is basically overparametrized white noise.
+BUT, if you KNOW what you are doing, you realize the model is basically overparametrized white noise (because &nbsp;&nbsp;  -ar1 &approx; ma1 &nbsp;&nbsp; and &nbsp;&nbsp; ar2 &approx; 0)

 Here's another humorous example.
 Using the data `cmort` (cardiovascular mortality)